onyx-platform/onyx-template/resources/leiningen/new/onyx_app/README.md

 ### Launch the Sample Job in Development

 Run the `deftest`s in `test/{{app-name}}/jobs/sample_job_test.clj`.
-The tests automatically start and stop the development environment, so make sure don't already have the dev environment (explained below) running - otherwise you'd get a port conflict.
+The tests automatically start and stop the development environment, so make sure you don't already have the dev environment (explained below) running - otherwise you'd get a port conflict.

 ### Start the Development Mode